UPDATED SEPTEMBER 2025

 79-years old | Pahrump, Nevadaicon

-Kenneth Ford, 79-years old, was brutally attacked by three pit bulls on March 13 and airlifted to University Medical Center (UMC) in critical condition.
-Just before the attack, Ford went to his neighbor's two-home property to feed his cats.
-The neighbor with the cats owns the property and rents out a section to a tenant who owns three pit bulls that he kept behind a 6-foot fence.
+Kenneth Ford, 79-years old, died after a vicious dog attack.
+On March 13, around 11:55 am, Nye County sheriff's deputies received a report of a dog attack at 1091 Black Street.
+Ford was airlifted to University Medical Center in critical condition.
+Ford went to his neighbor's two-home property that day to feed his cats.
+The neighbor with the cats lives in one property and rents out a section to a tenant who owns three pit bulls that he kept behind a 6-foot fence.
 When Ford came to feed the cats, the pit bulls jumped the fence and attacked him.
 Ford screamed for help and two men ran to help him.
-The dogs then attacked them too, inflicting serious injuries to both.
-The two men were able to drag Ford next door and close the gate, but the pit bulls found a hole in the fence and continued their attack.
-One man was able to get a gun and shot two of the pit bulls, but the dogs continued attacking the men undeterred.
-Authorities arrested and charged the owner of the pit bulls, Ricky Davidson, immediately.
+The dogs then attacked both men, inflicting serious injuries.
+The two rescuers were able to drag Ford next door and close the gate, but the pit bulls found a hole in the fence and continued the attack.
+One man was able to get a gun and shot two of the pit bulls, but the dogs continued the attack undeterred.
+Authorities arrested and charged the owner of the pit bulls, Ricky Davidson, 40.
 His dogs had a history of aggression and being at large.
-Ford died of his injuries at UMC on April 14. [source citations]
+Ford died of his injuries on April 14. [source citations]

 Date of death: April 14, 2015 Chained: No